-4.9 Interrelation between Liability Mechanisms
+4.8 Interrelation Between Liability Mechanisms

-Although the FDCA does not provide private litigants with a cause of action, violations of FDCA requirements may be used as evidence in product liability or other litigation to establish a standard of care or other baseline requirements, as referenced in 4.6 Mass Tort Litigation.
+Although the FDCA does not provide private litigants with a cause of action, violations of FDCA requirements may be used as evidence in product liability or other litigation to establish a standard of care or other baseline requirements.
 Courts may differ as to the application of such violations to a particular case.
 Several states have enacted their own versions of the FDCA, which mirror the FDCA's requirements and could be enforced by private litigants depending on the particular statute.